 I was born in New York City.
 Growing up, I spent each summer in Italy with family and traveled widely.
 As a child and teenager I studied painting privately with a local artist and continued with fine arts courses in college.
 I received a BA in Art History from Barnard College in New York City, an MD degree from the University of Rochester School of Medicine, Rochester, New York and trained in Internal Medicine at Temple University Hospital in Philadelphia.
 I completed a fellowship in Infectious Diseases at the University of Pennsylvania in Philadelphia and was in private practice in Infectious Diseases for twelve years.

 After leaving practice I attended courses in the Continuing Education Division of the Pennsylvania Academy of the Fine Arts, Philadelphia, PA and the workshops of painter Timothy Hawkesworth at the Norristown Arts Building in Norristown, PA.
-I have been in solo and group shows in Philadelphia, PA and surroundings and my work has been collected by individuals and businesses.
+I have been in solo and group shows in Philadelphia, PA and surroundings and my work is in individual and corporate collections, including those of PNC Bank Headquarters in Pittsburgh, and Thomas Jefferson University Hospital in Philadelphia.
+I am an Associate Member of 3rd Street Gallery, Philadelphia, juried in in 2014.
+My work is available by contacting me via my website; selected work is also carried by David Rocco Gallery, LLC 1001 Locust St. Philadelphia Pa.

 Philadelphia Inquirer, Victoria Donohoe, "A Little Science".
 June 26, 2009.
 Review of "Spring Exhibtion 2009", Lankenau Institute for Medical Research Gallery.